 Following his time as a competitor, he began coaching at Tucson Ford Dealers Aquatics under Hall of Famer Frank Busch.
 Rollins worked with multiple Olympic and World Champion gold medalists.
 Moving to Northern Arizona University in 2007, he served as an assistant coach for the Lumberjacks for three seasons.
 While in Flagstaff, he also was head coach for Peaks Aquatic Club.
 In both capacities, he played a major role in impacting the quality and growth of the programs, highlighted by 12 school records at N.A.U. and moving Peaks into the U.S.A.
 Bronze Medal Club category.

-Rollins most recent positions were in Cincinnati, where he was the head coach of the west satellite location for the Marlins and was an assistant with St. Xavier High School.
+Prior to Ohio State, Rollins was the head coach of the west satellite location for the Marlins and was an assistant with St. Xavier High School in Cincinnati, Ohio.
 Once again his contributions resulted in dramatic results.
 The Marlins captured three Ohio Age Group Championships.
 Rollins also worked with Olympic Trial qualifiers as well as national and junior qualifiers along with national and state record holders.
 His efforts with the Aquabombers were equally productive, as he was part of two Ohio Championships, while coaching 11 All- Americans.
 Three of his Cincinnati athletes are now Buckeyes.

-A native of Brocton, Mass., he and wife Caroline Keefe Rollins are expecting their first child this fall.
+A native of Brocton, Mass., he and wife Caroline Keefe Rollins welcomed their first child, Alice, this past fall.